Caffeine: Commercial sources

 The world's supply of pure (mostly anhydrous) caffeine for adding to drinks, pharmaceuticals, and other products comes from two sources: industrial synthesis and decaffeination of natural sources.
-Despite the different production methods, the final products are chemically identical and so are their effects on the body.
+Despite the different production methods, the final products are chemically identical, as are their effects on the body.
 Research on synthetic caffeine supports that it has the same stimulating effects on the body as natural caffeine.
-And although many claim that natural caffeine is absorbed slower and therefore leads to a gentler caffeine crash, there is little scientific evidence supporting the notion.
-Nevertheless, a demand for natural caffeine to satisfy consumer perception has grown so large that the decaffinated product may be now considered a byproduct for the production of caffeine.
+Although many claim that natural caffeine is absorbed slower and therefore leads to a gentler caffeine crash, there is little scientific evidence supporting the notion.
+Nevertheless, a demand for natural caffeine to satisfy consumer perception has grown so large that the decaffeinated product may be now considered a byproduct for the production of caffeine.

 The global market exchanged 128,127 tons of anhydrous caffeine in 2022.
 Most of the world's synthetic caffeine is produced by Chinese pharmaceutical companies, but an exact breakdown of supply between synthetic and natural does not seem to be available.

 It is possible to distinguish between natural and synthetic caffeine using carbon-13-to-carbon-12 isotope ratios, as most of the carbon from synthetic caffeine comes from petroleum sources with a more "ancient" carbon isotope signature.